Disclosure Policy and IR Policy

 Disclose necessary and sufficient information without creating misunderstanding.

-Disclose information by a method which is equally accessible to our stakeholders.
+Consistently disclose information by a method which is equally accessible to our stakeholders, while giving full consideration to prevent any selective disclosure.

 No information is to be leaked to a third party before an official disclosure is made.